 Decide What You’re Selling

 First and foremost, you need something to sell.
 This will depend entirely on what you have to offer.
 If you make handmade goods, this could be a great place to start.
-If you have a skill that you can provide to customers as a service, this could be a good idea.
+This could be a good idea if you have a skill that you can provide to customers as a service.
 Alternatively, you may spot a gap in the market and seek a way to fill it.
-Once you know what you’re selling, you’re going to have to go through multiple processes to get your product or service ready for marketing, advertising, and sale.
+Once you know what you’re selling, you will have to go through multiple processes to get your product or service ready for marketing, advertising, and sale.

 - Manufacturing – this is the process that brings your ideas to life.
 Most small businesses use third-party manufacturers to save themselves the cost of factories, equipment, and staff.

 - Product Testing – this ensures that the product is safe for use by the public.

 - Market Research – this shows your product or service to the market and helps to get insight into whether it is likely to sell and make profits.
 Most small businesses use market research agencies to carry this work out on their behalf.